Parking in Edinburgh means expect no mercy

 Actually, having said that the totally broke Moray Council recently (2018) introduced new parking charge machines which seem to have been designed by the scientists who built the Hadron Collider.
 Complicated?
 It took us ten minutes just to get the ticket out.
 That’s the last time I’ll be shopping in downtown Elgin.

 And while the Edinburgh amount represent £11.50 per head of population, the Moray total amounts to 15p on the same basis.
+(Or at least it did until they started installing ticket machines!)
 Or what about spending more time in Highland with a larger area but only £26,000 raised?

 Then there is Galloway.
 Over in the south-west, towns like Wigtown, Kirkcudbright and Castle Douglas, for example, let you park for free – so you can browse around the shops and attractions in a relaxed way.
 There’s more information on Galloway touring here.